Merritt Patterson: Career

 From 2017 to 2021, Patterson starred in 11 Hallmark Channel and Great American Family movies.
 In 2018, she starred as Cynthia Applewhite in Universal Pictures feature film Unbroken: Path to Redemption.
-Merritt was nominated at the Movieguide Awards for Best Supporting Actress and won Best Supporting Actress at the Canadian International Faith & Family Film Festival.
+Patterson was nominated at the Movieguide Awards for Best Supporting Actress and won Best Supporting Actress at the Canadian International Faith & Family Film Festival.

 In 2021, Patterson was cast opposite Dave Franco, Daryl Hannah, and Bill Murray in Quibi's TV miniseries The Now.

 In 2022, Patterson starred in Catering Christmas for Great American Family opposite Daniel Lissing.

 In 2023, Patterson starred in One Perfect Match opposite Joshua Sasse and Twas the Text Before Christmas opposite Trevor Donovan, both for Great American Family.

 Personal life

 On September 17, 2022, Patterson and JR Ringer exchanged vows in Puglia, a southern region of Italy, at a private ceremony.